-To execute PowerShell commands or scripts on a remote computer, you need to create a session.
-This is also known as PowerShell remoting and it is just like an SSH session to an operating system.
+A session is required to execute PowerShell commands or scripts on a remote computer.
+A PowerShell session is also known as PowerShell remoting, and it is just like an SSH session to an operating system.
 There are several ways to create a PowerShell session.
 I'll list one of the easiest methods here.
-These are the required steps.
+These steps work on Windows 10, Windows 11, and also on Windows Server.

 Step 1.
 Enabling PowerShell Remoting